hiteshgarg123/ATM-Machine-C-Mini-Project/README.md

 **Account_Details.dat** : This file contains records of all the account holders.

-*The details in file are stored in binary form for more security .
+*The details in file are stored in binary form for more security.*

-*Modifying binary files is slightly different than text files so handle them carefully.
+*Modifying binary files is slightly different than text files so handle them carefully.*

 ## Contributors